-02 Mar Move Your Volunteers Around the Cycle of Giving – and They’ll Develop into Your Most Valuable Assets
+02 Mar The Cycle of Giving: Turning Volunteers into Your Most Valuable Assets

 Volunteering can be a powerful step in someone’s development journey – from concerned citizen to active participant to passionate supporter.

 Not only do they offer their time and talents to you for free… they’re also some of your most dedicated partners in service to your community.
 Now that’s a hero!
 When looking for the people who will step in to help, no matter what, you often don’t have to look much further than your volunteers.

 But organizations can “silo” their volunteers into that one box: They came in as a volunteer… so you never talk to them beyond volunteering.
 Since they typically work with your Volunteer Coordinator and Program Staff, your Development Director hears little to nothing about these committed supporters – and their potential goes untapped.

 It’s critical that your Volunteer Coordinator communicate constantly with others on your Development Team so that together, you can move your volunteers around the “Cycle of Giving” – inviting them into new areas of service and involving them in your organization beyond just a Saturday of cleaning or a night of serving dinner.

 Before we dive deeper into the Cycle of Giving, let’s look at who’s volunteering, and the value of those volunteers.

 The Bureau of Labor Statistics has been tracking volunteer rates in the U.S. since 2002.
 As of 2015 (the most recent available statistics), the report notes that Gen X has the highest volunteer rate – 29.4% – then Baby Boomers with 27.2%, and Millennials turning in just 21.7% of their time as volunteers.